alemar11/ios-watchos-tvos-macos-resources/README.md

 * [DateTimePicker](https://github.com/itsmeichigo/DateTimePicker) - A nicer iOS UI component for picking date and time.
 * [DPTimePicker](https://github.com/dariopellegrini/DPTimePicker)
 * [EPCalendarPicker](https://github.com/ipraba/EPCalendarPicker) - Colourful calendar for iOS written in Swift.
+* [HorizonCalendar](https://github.com/airbnb/HorizonCalendar) - A declarative, performant, calendar UI component that supports use cases ranging from simple date pickers all the way up to fully-featured calendar apps.
 * [ISTimeline](https://github.com/instant-solutions/ISTimeline) - Simple timeline view written in Swift 2.2.
 * [JBCalendarDatePicker](https://github.com/joshbirnholz/JBCalendarDatePicker) - A replacement for UIDatePicker made for Catalyst.
 * [JBDatePicker](https://github.com/Tuslareb/JBDatePicker) - A customizable calendar field in which the user can select a date.